“CHILDREN CANNOT BE TRULY LITERATE WITHOUT KNOWING ABOUT HISTORY, SCIENCE, ART, MUSIC, LITERATURE, CIVICS, GEOGRAPHY, AND MORE.”

 Saxon Math is the only major math program on the market today that systematically distributes instruction and practice and assessment throughout the academic year as opposed to concentrating, or massing, the instruction, practice and assessment of related concepts into a short period of time.
 Saxon Math ‘s unique approach to math instruction ensures that students not only gain but also retain essential math skills.

-The pedagogy used in Saxon Math is unique, effective and research-based.
+The pedagogy used in Saxon Math is unique, effective and research-based and supported by Core Knowledge Sequence Curriculum.
 The authors of Saxon Math began developing the series by first breaking complex concepts into related increments, recognizing that smaller pieces of information are easier to teach and easier to learn.
 Then they systematically distributed the instruction, practice and assessment of those increments across a grade level.
 Well-established research has shown that this spaced (distributed) approach has produced significantly higher levels of student learning than massed presentations such as those found in programs with a chapter-based approach.

 Core Knowledge Curriculum integrates Science and Social Studies into Reading and Literature.
 Students start reading to learn in kindergarten.
-Traditional curriculum use a learn to read approach k-3rd grade and change to a reading to learn in fourth grade.
-At Monroe Country Day School part of the afternoon is used to do science, social studies and literature projects that support and extend what is studied in the morning.
+Traditional curriculum uses a learn to read approach k-3rd grade and change to a reading to learn in fourth grade.
+At Monroe Country Day School reading in content starts in kindergarten.
+The afternoon is used to do science, social studies and literature projects that support and extend what is studied in the morning.

-Agriculture, Health, Physical Education, Service Learning and Art are also part of the curriculum and every student’s week.
+Integrated Agriculture, Health, Physical Education, Drama, Service Learning and Music are also part of the curriculum.